e-picas/markdown-extended/doc/DOCUMENTATION.md

 ### The *OutputFormat* rendering

-An output format renderer must implement the `\MarkdownExtended\API\OutputFormatInterface` interface defines some basic methods to build a content:
+An output format renderer must implement the `\MarkdownExtended\API\OutputFormatInterface` interface, which defines some basic methods to build a content:

     OutputFormat->buildTag( tag_name, content = null, array attributes = array() )